SEO Freelancer UK Consultant 12 Years of Trading in 2020

-I always used to ask people to Google my name “Nina Greaves” so that they can read my reviews online – as of 22nd October 2017 I’m now officially Nina Payne since I got married.
+I always used to ask people to Google my name “Nina Greaves” so that they can read my reviews online – as of 22nd October 2017 I’m now legally Nina Payne since marriage.

 About Nina Payne the SEO Lady

 How you came up with your business idea and when?
 I had been employed as an SEO since 2008 and joined a freelancing website to take in odd jobs as a second job in the evenings and weekends.
 I launched my own website in 2009 which was www.1weekseo.co.uk.
 Later down the line in 2016 I went through a company rebrand to www.seolady.co.uk.I found that working for one website and to get them to Google page 1 was relatively straightforwards e.g. www.funkypigeon.com the personalised greetings cards company based in Bristol got to Google page 1 position 1 for “personalised cards” UK Nationwide – now what do I do?
 I’m bored at work, I need several companies.